Short Empire: Design

-The wings had a flush-riveted Alclad covering and featured both Frise-type ailerons and the internally-developed Gouge flaps, the latter of which were actuated by an electric motor connected via a gearing system and screw jacks, allowing the flaps to be lowered in 60 seconds and raised within 90 seconds.
-Large cylindrical 325-gallon fuel tanks were accommodated within the wings, set in between the inner and outer engines, and were fitted as standard; on long-range variants of the aircraft, additional fuel tanks were present in the wings, up to a total of three containing 280 gallons, 325 gallons, and 175 gallons in each wing.
-Elements of the leading edge of the wing, set upon either side of the engine nacelles, could be folded down to act as servicing platforms for both the engines and the floats, the latter of which were carried upon tandem struts fixed onto the main spar and featured shock absorbers in order to eliminate undue torsional loads being transmitted to the wings by the sudden impact of waves while travelling at speed.
+The wings had a flush-riveted Alclad covering with Frise-type ailerons and the internally-developed Gouge flaps, the latter of which were actuated by an electric motor connected via a gearing system and screw jacks, allowing the flaps to be lowered in 60 seconds and raised in 90 seconds.
+Large cylindrical 325-gallon fuel tanks were in the wings, between the inner and outer engines.
+On long-range variants of the aircraft, additional fuel tanks were added in the wings, up to three containing 280 gallons, 325 gallons, and 175 gallons in each wing.
+Sections of the wing leading edge alongside the nacelles folded down to be engine servicing platforms.
+Tip floats were carried on struts attached to the main spar and featured shock absorbers to reduce impact forces being transmitted to the wings.

-The hull, which had adopted a radically new shape, employed mainly traditional construction methods at Shorts.
-The structure used a combination of 'Z'-shaped stringers and 'I'-shaped girders to form triangular sections that ran along the chines located at the point where the fuselage sides met with the planing underside.
-As a measure to simplify manufacturing and to increase the available internal volume, only a simple curvature sweeping the sides of the hull into the chines was employed; on previous Shorts-built flying boats, a more complex 'S'-shaped curvature and a sudden reduction in beam just above the chines had been employed instead.
+The hull used the same steps as earlier designs, but had a much finer beam to length ratio, and employed Shorts' traditional construction methods.
+The structure used a combination of Z-shaped stringers and I-shaped girders to form triangular sections that ran along the chines where the fuselage sides meet the planing bottom.
+To simplify manufacturing and to maximize usable internal volume, only a simple single curvature on the hull was employed that didn't require the use of a press for most of the airframe.
+On previous Shorts' flying boats, a more complex S-shaped curvature and a sudden reduction in beam just above the chines had been employed instead.

-The 17 ft deep hull accommodated a total of two decks, the upper deck forming a lengthy compartment divided into sections to accommodate 3000 lb of freight and mail along with a storage space and a ship's clerk's office.
+The 17 ft deep hull accommodated two decks, the upper deck forming a lengthy compartment divided into sections to accommodate 3000 lb of freight and mail along with a storage space and a ship's clerk's office.
 This office contained controls such as electrical fuseboxes and circuit switches, ventilation controls, and fuelcocks.
-The lower deck contained a large marine compartment containing an anchor, a pair of drogues, a mooring bollard, and a boat hook, along with a step ladder to the cockpit; aft of the mooring compartment was the forward passenger saloon, followed by a central corridor flanked by the toilets and galley, a mid-ship cabin, a spacious promenade cabin, and finally an aft-cabin.
-The cabins could be alternatively outfitted with comfortable seating or bunks for sleeper services.
-Near the rear of the aircraft, a further compartment for the purpose of containing freight and mail was present which extended into the after fuselage.
+The lower deck contained a large marine compartment containing an anchor, a pair of drogues, a mooring bollard and a boat hook, along with a ladder to the cockpit.
+The forward passenger saloon was aft of the mooring compartment and was followed by a central corridor flanked by the toilets and galley, a mid-ship cabin, a spacious promenade cabin, and finally an aft-cabin, each stepped to a different height.
+The cabins could be fitted with seating or sleeper bunks.
+Near the rear of the aircraft, an additional freight and mail compartment extended into the rear fuselage.